awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-setup-working-env.md

       1. To enable connecting to a resource in your VPC, ensure that the resource resolves to a private IP address in your VPC\.
 For example, to ensure that an Amazon Redshift DNS name resolves to a private IP address, do one of the following:
          + Ensure that the Amazon Redshift cluster is not publicly accessible\.
          + If the Amazon Redshift cluster is publicly accessible, set the `DNS resolution` and `DNS hostnames` VPC parameters to `true`\.
-For more information, see [Managing Clusters in an Amazon Virtual Private Cloud \(VPC\)](http://docs.aws.amazon.com//redshift/latest/mgmt/managing-clusters-vpc.html)
+For more information, see [Managing Clusters in an Amazon Virtual Private Cloud \(VPC\)](https://docs.aws.amazon.com//redshift/latest/mgmt/managing-clusters-vpc.html)

    1. If you chose to access resources from your VPC, enable direct internet access\.
 For **Direct internet access**, choose **Enable**\.
 Otherwise, this notebook instance won't have internet access\.
 Without internet access, you can't train or host models from notebooks on this notebook instance unless your VPC has a NAT gateway and your security group allows outbound connections\.
 For more information, see [Notebook Instances Are Internet\-Enabled by Default](appendix-additional-considerations.md#appendix-notebook-and-internet-access)\.

    1. \(Optional\) To use shell scripts that run when you create or start the instance, specify a lifecycle configuration\.
 For information, see [Step 2\.1: \(Optional\) Customize a Notebook Instance ](notebook-lifecycle-config.md)

    1. \(Optional\) If you want Amazon SageMaker to use an AWS Key Management Service key to encrypt data in the ML storage volume attached to the notebook instance, specify the key\.

+   1. Specify the size, in GB, of the ML storage volume that is attached to the notebook instance\.
+You can choose a size between 5 GB and 16384 GB, in 1 GB increments\.

+   1. \(Optional\) To associate git repositories with the notebook instance, choose a default repository and up to 3 additional repositories\.
+For more information, see [Associating Git Repositories with Amazon SageMaker Notebook Instances](nbi-git-repo.md)\.

    1. Choose **Create notebook instance**\.